 Dogs have sensitive noses with super strong scent receptors.
-Their noses are so finely-tuned that they can even smell underwater!
-When we saw a question posted in a recent Reddit Thread “Can Dogs Smell Cancer?” which discussed a heart breaking story about a woman that had cancer and her dogs would not leaver her side.
-The posted asked can dogs smell cancer?
+Our dog’s noses are so finely-tuned that they can even smell underwater!
+When we saw a question posted in a recent Reddit Thread “Can Dogs Smell Cancer?” which discussed a heart breaking story about a woman that had cancer and her dogs would not leave her side.
+The posted asked can dogs smell cancer in humans?

-We just had to investigate whether their superpowered noses could also smell diseases.
-After all, researchers are finding out that dogs can detect Covid in people’s sweat and urine so why would dogs not be able to smell cancer?
+We just had to investigate whether or not dog’s superpowered noses could also smell diseases.
+After all, researchers are finding out that dogs can detect Covid in people’s sweat and urine so why would dogs not be able to smell cancer in humans?

 Yes, dogs can naturally detect cancer and their abilities can be reinforced with training to accurately smell and detect cancer in humans.
 Dogs can sniff out several different forms of cancer such as ovarian, skin, lung, bowel, prostate and endometrial cancers.
 When people have cancer, their body chemistry changes and dogs can sense this change.

 Like many other diseases, cancers leave specific traces, or odor signatures, in a person’s body and bodily secretions.
 Cancer cells, or healthy cells affected by cancer, produce and release these odor signatures.

 According to information in Experimental Biology in science daily, “dogs can use their highly evolved sense of smell to pick out blood samples from people with cancer with almost 97 percent accuracy.”
 For the cancer detection study, beagles were presented with a series of human blood samples.